SmileiPIC/Smilei/doc/Sphinx/Understand/GPU_offloading.rst

 GPU offloading
 ----------------------

-In order to be able to be used on most recent supercomputers :program:`Smilei` has been ported on GPUs.
+To support recent supercomputers, :program:`Smilei` has been ported on GPU (graphical processing units).
-Although a few key features remain to be implemented such as AM geometry, ionization and PML, the fundamentals of the code are currently accelerated on GPUs if GPUs are available.

 Initially built to handle complex graphical output and related to rendering and video games, GPUs appeared only relatively recently in the HPC ecosystem.
 Unlike CPUs, GPUs can do much smaller sets of tasks with massive data throughput.

-Currently 7 of the 10 most powerful supercomputers are based on GPU acceleration and everything points to that trend of adding accelerators to continue: The announced exaflopic supercomputers will include GPUs.
+Currently 7 of the 10 most powerful supercomputers are based on GPU acceleration and the trend seems confirmed at least in the near future: the announced exaflopic supercomputers will include GPUs.

-* Guideline using GPU: in general it is better to use one patch per GPU to obtain the best performance out of the GPU
+* Guideline: in general it is recommended to use one patch per GPU to obtain the best performance.
+However, for better memory management, testing a few patches per GPU is encouraged.

-* Current supported features:
+* Currently supported features:

   * Both AMD's GPUs and Nvidia's GPUs are supported
   * Cartesian geometry in 2D and in 3D
-  * Diagnostics: field, probe, scalar, bin, particle tracking
+  * Diagnostics: Field, Probes, Scalar, ParticleBinning, TrackParticles
   * Moving Window.

-* Notable features currently missing: AM geometry, ionization, PML, envelop
+* A few key features remain to be implemented (AM geometry, ionization, PML, envelope, additional physics), but the fundamentals of the code are ported.